OTT Business Models: A Complete Guide

 Metrics for Pay-Per-View Models (TVOD)

-• Conversion Rates: Calculates the proportion of consumers that buy content after browsing, therefore highlighting the value of your content library and pricing.
+- Conversion Rates: Calculates the proportion of consumers who buy content after browsing, therefore highlighting the value of your content library and pricing.

 Metrics for Hybrid Models